On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

-are adjoint and form a Quillen morphism.
-A map of $R$-modules is a weak equivalence if and only if the underlying map of spectra is a weak equivalence.

-\begin{rem} There are also the related notions of $\einfty$ and $\ainfty$ algebras.
-It can be shown that the categories of $\einfty$ and commutative algebras are Quillen equivalent, as are those of $\ainfty$ and associative algebras. \end{rem}
+There are also the related notions of $\einfty$ and $\ainfty$ algebras.
+It can be shown that the categories of $\einfty$ and commutative algebras are Quillen equivalent, as are those of $\ainfty$ and associative algebras.